-These are the methods that I have personally tried, tested, and proven to be working… Or at least they worked for me 99 out of 100 times.
-With these methods, you will probably have a good chance to un-stuck your filters.
+These are the methods that I have personally tried, tested, and proven to be working.
+At least they worked for me 99 out of 100 times; There is a good chance to un-stuck your filters with these methods.

 METHOD 1) RUBBER MAT

 This is one of the easiest and most efficient methods that I have used.
 Be it a filter stuck to a lens, or 2 filters stuck together.
 All you will need is a simple rubber mat – A mouse pad, or one of those cheap anti-slip pads used in cars.

 Press the filter down against the rubber mat, and give it a twist.
 The filter should come off pretty easily.
 But do note that this method will not work if you have a stuck circular polarizer… The filter will just turn along as you twist.

 METHOD 2) FILTER WRENCH

 The next best method that I know of, and will require a very affordable pair of filter wrenches.
 Very easy to use – Just grab the lens with one wrench, grab the filter with the other.
 Then simply screw them apart (turn the wrench holding the filter).

 METHODS THAT SOMEHOW WORK